Northern State Wolves: Football

 Northern's football team plays at Dacotah Bank Stadium and are led by head coach Mike Schmidt.
-Their inaugural season was in 1902 and they have a all-time record of 167-153-2 as of 2021.
+Their inaugural season was in 1902 and they have an all-time record of 167–153–2 as of 2021.

 Men's basketball

 Wolves head basketball coach Don Meyer coached basketball for over thirty years and over that span amassed a number of awards.
 He achieved 700 wins faster than any other coach in college history.
 He began his head coaching career at NCAA Division III Hamline University in Minnesota where he posted a 37–41 record in three years before taking command of David Lipscomb University in Nashville, Tennessee.
 In his 24 years at Lipscomb Meyer had a record of 665–179, including a national championship in 1986.
 In 1999 Meyer accepted the head coaching position at Northern State, and in his first nine-plus seasons has a record of 201–81.
 Meyer is third on the all-time win list for four-year college coaches, surpassing legendary coach Bobby Knight on January 10, 2009, with his 903rd victory.
 Prior to his death, Meyer hosted an annual coaches academy every summer in Aberdeen which brought in college coaches such as the University of Tennessee's Pat Summit, the University of Kansas' Bill Self, the University of Minnesota's Tubby Smith, Gonzaga University's Jerry Krause, and in 2002 the keynote speaker was former UCLA head coach John Wooden.
 The Northern State men's basketball team had its best record in school history during the 2017–18 season.
 Under coach Paul Sather, the Wolves finished 36–4, leading to the first NCAA Division II championship appearance in school history.
 They fell to Ferris State by a score of 71–69.
 After the 2018–19 season, Paul Sather stepped down as the head coach, ending a 9-year stint which accumulated a 126–71 record, 2 regular season conference championships, 2 conference tournament championships, and one Central Region championship, and was hired as the head coach for the University of North Dakota and was subsequently replaced by former Ohio University coach, Saul Phillips.
 In Phillips' first year, the Wolves ended the season 26–6 record and won both the regular season conference championship and the conference tournament championship.
 However, due to the COVID-19 pandemic the national tournament was cancelled.